Complexity=Anything: Singularity Probes: Probing the singularity with CMC slices

 \section{Probing the singularity with CMC slices}

 In this section, we use the flexibility afforded to us by ``complexity=anything" to begin investigating what properties can be extracted about the black hole singularity.
 As noted previously, in order to probe the geometry of the singularity, one must tune the parameters appearing in the gravitational observables to push the final slice at $r=r_f$ close to the singularity.
 As an example, we focus here on a simple set of observables defined by local geometric functionals evaluated on time slices with constant mean curvature (CMC).
-These observables can be obtained from eq.~\reef{eq:CgenZero} by setting $F_{\pm}$ and $G$ to be positive constants and with this choice, the extremal surfaces $\Sigma_\pm$ are both CMC slices.
-However, following the general procedure described in \cite{Belin:2022xmt}, we evaluate the observable with $F_-= G = 0$.
+These observables can be obtained from eq.~\reef{eq:O1} by setting $F_{2,\pm}$ and $G_2$ (\ie the functions used to extremize the boundary surfaces $\Sigma_\pm$) to be positive constants and with this choice, the extremal surfaces are both CMC slices.
+However, following the general procedure described in \cite{Belin:2022xmt}, we evaluate the observable with $F_{1,-}= G_1 = 0$.
 That is, we first identify the CMC slice of interest as the future boundary of a codimension-zero region which extremizes a weighted sum of its spacetime-volume and the volume of its past and future boundaries, \viz

 where $\alpha_{\pm}$ and $\alpha_{\mt{B}}$ are positive constants.
 This observable was introduced and examined in detail in~\cite{Belin:2022xmt}.
 However, here our observable will be constructed by using only the future CMC slice $\Sigma_+$.
-As noted above, the $\Sigma_-$ surface is also a CMC slice -- see details in \cite{Belin:2022xmt} -- but we discard this surface as part of our observable (\ie with $F_{-}=G=0$) in the following.
+As noted above, the $\Sigma_-$ surface is also a CMC slice -- see details in \cite{Belin:2022xmt} -- but we discard this surface as part of our observable (\ie with $F_{1,-}=G_1=0$) in the following.
 The mean curvature of the future boundary can be expressed as~\cite{Belin:2022xmt}

 Introducing the new parameter $\gamma$ will prove useful in the following analysis.
 As we shall see, by varying the value of the mean curvature we control the distance between the CMC slice and the singularity at late times, allowing us to probe the geometry near the singularity by examining the late-time growth of these CMC observables.